cbenitez1998/sql-learning/superstore-sales-analysis/README.md

 The dataset contains information about:

-* Orders
+- Orders
-* Products
+- Products
-* Categories and sub-categories
+- Categories and sub-categories
-* Sales
+- Sales
-* Profit
+- Profit
-* Quantity
+- Quantity
-* Discounts
+- Discounts
-* Customers
+- Customers
-* Shipping information
+- Shipping information

-Approximately 10,000 sales records were analyzed.
+Approximately 10,000 sales records were analyzed using SQL queries in SQLite.

 ---

 ## Tools Used

-* SQLite
+- SQLite
-* DB Browser for SQLite
+- DB Browser for SQLite
-* SQL
+- SQL

 ---